25 Creative Ideas for Master Bedroom Storage

 Include Some Decorative Storage

 Storage is often basic and unadorned, but to display pretty items, look for pretty trays or containers.
 Or, paper the inside of a shelf or tray with decorative paper, as with this piece that gathers bracelets and watches.
+This is also a great way to get use of silver serving trays you normally only use for holiday dinners.

 15 of 26